ShaniRosenblit/ShaniRosenblit/README.md

-### Hi there, I'm Shani Rosenblit 👋
+## Hi there, Welcome to my profile 👋

+### 🛠 I'm a Full-Stack developer who's specializes in:

--Back-End: C#, Node.js
+- Back-End: C#, Node.js

--Front-End: React, Angular, HTML5, CSS3, ASP.NET
+- Front-End: React, Angular, HTML5, CSS3, ASP.NET

--Databases: Mongodb, SQL, SQLite
+- Databases: Mongodb, SQL, SQLite

--Cloud: Azure
+- Cloud: Azure

--Additional: Docker, Unit Tests, Entity-Framework and much more.
+- Additional: Docker, Unit Tests, Entity-Framework and much more.

+I'm also deeply familliar with Design Patterns & Data Structures.

 <!--
 **ShaniRosenblit/ShaniRosenblit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.